 Now that we understand one of the causes of high fasting blood sugars, we need to know how to treat this.
 One of the most common drugs used to treat diabetes is Metformin.
 This drug works by keeping the liver from producing too much glucose.
 This often helps patients with type 2 diabetes and is generally well tolerated.
 Metformin can cause some stomach issues and is often associated with weight loss, which can be a bonus.

 Another possible cause of high morning blood sugars is hypoglycemia in the middle of the night.
 So, low blood sugar causes high blood sugar?
 Now I’m really confused, you say!

-Other causes of early morning low blood sugars may be not eating enough at dinner, exercise without adequate snacking or possibly even a new drug added to your regime that may cause low blood sugar.
+Other causes of early morning low blood sugars may be not eating enough at dinner, exercise without adequate snacking, or possibly even a new drug added to your regimen that may cause low blood sugar.

-If you take basal insulin such as Lantus® or Levemir®., fasting blood sugars can be affected by these, and dosing may need to go up or down depending on you blood glucose readings.
+If you take basal insulin such as Lantus or Levemir, fasting blood sugars can be affected by them, and dosing may need to go up or down depending on you blood glucose readings.